How to Clean a Smelly Dishwasher

 - Run a short cycle at the hottest temperature setting to ensure all the baking soda dissolves.
 This should eliminate the remaining dishwasher odor.

-If the dishwasher odor lingers or returns quickly after you follow all these steps, something could be wrong with the drain hose.
+If the dishwasher odor lingers or returns quickly after you follow all the steps above, something could be wrong with the drain hose.
 Another potential sign of this is standing water at the bottom of the dishwasher after a wash cycle.

 A little troubleshooting should help you determine a remedy: